• Menu

 Fully Floating

 To detect this type of rear axle, you only need to check the wheels.
 So here we can find everything we need to detect a full floating rear axle.
-In particular, we can notice one end of the axle that protrudes very noticeably when we look at a wheel’s surface.

 In particular, this part of the 14 for not fully floating axle protrudes 2 to 4 inches from the wheel.
 So, it will not be necessary to position under the vehicle.